 - Many creatures in old folklore have odd habits and biology.
 For instance, faeries were vulnerable to iron (particularly worked iron).
 In some stories of vampires, they could not resist counting things such as scattered poppy seeds on the floor.

 - In the Big Finish Doctor Who Companion Chronicle "The Darkening Eye", Adric survives a stab wound to the chest because of his species' Healing Factor and the key little detail that his assailant was aiming for the location of a human heart.
 Guess which side of the chest cavity holds an Alzarian heart?

 - Eldar are also a lot more inhuman than their appearance would suggest.
 Physically they look like tall pointy-eared humans with almond-shaped eyes, but their musculature is somewhat different (making them stronger than their lithe appearance might suggest), their reflexes are far superior to human ones, and they experience emotions far more strongly than humans do.
 Eldar pregnancy also lasts much longer than humans (exact length is not mentioned, but it's implied to be several years).
-According to Xenology (a background book which contains reports of autopsies of several different alien specimens, written from an in-universe point of view), Eldar internal organs also differ from human ones, their skeleton is of entirely different composure (being more flexible and plastic-like than human bones), their droppings are crystalline. and their DNA is composed of two entwining double helixes.
+According to Xenology (a background book which contains reports of autopsies of several different alien specimens, written from an in-universe point of view), Eldar internal organs also differ from human ones, their skeleton is of entirely different composition (being more flexible and plastic-like than human bones), their droppings are crystalline, they have no conventional teeth but instead have serrated pieces of jawbone not unlike some species of birds, and their DNA is composed of two entwining double helixes.
 Also, their ears may be erogenous zones.
-However, Xenology is not the most reliable source, and much of what is written in it is directly contradicted by other sources.

 - The asari in Mass Effect can mate with anything that has DNA to produce viable offspring.
 The actual mechanism is parthenogenesis coupled with the ability to scan DNA via biotics, plagiarise useful segments, and modify the genome of their offspring.
 Physical mating is optional.